 Warning!
-With the exception of four open enrolment subjects, this is a restricted degree.
+With the exception of five open enrolment subjects, this is a restricted degree.
 Subject enrolment is only available to students admitted into this degree.

 Bachelor of Information Technology (BIT) in Games Design and Development